Barshinger Creek Preservation Alliance

 The Builder's Plan

-A developer from the Philadelphia area planned to make a high density housing development on this beautiful property, which would have resulted in over 150 homes being built, and the destruction of crucial wetland, meadow and wooded habitats.
+A developer from the Philadelphia area planned to make a high-density housing development on this beautiful property, which would have resulted in over 150 homes being built, and the destruction of crucial wetland, meadow and wooded habitats.
 The increase of traffic and storm water issues in this low lying area, adjacent to 3 school campuses would have also placed great strain on our infrastructure and safety.

 Picture